Part 9: How To Answer Comprehension Questions

 Now we need to write a response.
 Remember that the process for writing a T.E.E comprehension response is:

-1. Identify and the keywords in the question
+1. Identify the keywords in the question

 2. Restate the keywords and present your answer